leonswl/ml_pm25/README.md

 This sequence of steps for the training pipeline can be summarised below:
 1. Load the data from Hopsworks.
+[data.py](training_pipelines/data.py) will load the dataset using `load_dataset_from_feature_store()` from the Hopsworks feature store with the given version of feature view and training data.
 2. Initialize a W&B run.
+[data.py](training_pipelines/data.py) will then log to W&B the metadata related to this datase.
+The data is prepared for sktime, which requires the data to be modeled using multi-indexes.
+The `prepare_data()` function will set the timestamp as PeriodIndexes and split the data into train and test set.
 3. Load the best_config artifact.
 4. Build the baseline model.
+[models.py](training_pipelines/models.py) will build a naive baseline model using `build_baseline_model.py`.
 5. Train and evaluate the baseline model on the test split.
+[train.py](training_pipelines/train.py) will train and evaluate the baseline model using `train_model()` and `evaluate()`.
 6. Build the fancy model using the latest best configuration.
+[models.py](training_pipelines/models.py) will build a fancy model using Sktome and LightGBM using `buid_model()`.
 7. Train and evaluate the fancy model on the test split.
+[train.py](training_pipelines/train.py) will train and evaluate the Sktime and lightGBM models using `train_model()` and `evaluate()`.
 8. Render the results to see how they perform visually.
+[train.py](training_pipelines/train.py) will render the visuals
 9. Retrain the model on the whole dataset.
 This is critical for time series models as you must retrain them until the present moment to forecast the future.
 10. Forecast future values.
 11. Render the forecasted values.
 12. Save the best model as an Artifact in W&B
 13. Save the best model in the Hopsworks' model registry